What sets accredited flight schools apart

 Flight school accreditation also gives the general public the ability to identify flight schools which comply with the

-FSANA Code of Ethics and meet or exceed the accreditation standards established by the International Aerospace Accrediting Commission in conjunction with the United States Department of Education.
+FSANA Code of Ethics and meet or exceed accreditation standards established by the International Aerospace Accrediting Commission in conjunction with the United States Department of Education.

 IAAC accreditation is the recognized standard that the public and flight training vendor community can use to assist in evaluating business relationships.
-Flight schools that enroll in the Flight School Accreditation Program are electing to improve the professional nature of their businesses and the flight training industry.

 Ongoing accreditation generates an aggregated positive impact for both flight schools and the public.
 The process of accreditation is an ongoing and developing system of standards and best practices that lead to continued improvement.